KR0SIV/op25mobileControlHead/README.md

 A 'remote' control head that interfaces with an OP25 instance.
 We take advantage of some data end-points left exposed for the web interface of OP25 to fill out control head with data.

+### UPDATE
+## This application is being ported to Kivy.
+The repo will be made public upon first release and eventually linked here.
+While some bug fixes may be done the future is set on the Kivy implementation of Pi25mch.

 ## Goal of This Project

 My goal is to build a commercial radio or mobile scanner-like control head for remote mounting an SDR based P25 Phase 1 and Phase 2 capable scanner.